 Introduction to Coinbase

 Coinbase was founded in 2012 around the idea that everyone should be able to trade Bitcoin safely and securely.
-As of the time of writing, they have 98 million users, representing 13 thousand institutions in over 100 countries.
-Their platform is made up of $256 billion in assets, with $309 billion traded quarterly last year.
 It is the largest cryptocurrency exchange in the United States by trading volume.

-Coinbase has two products, Coinbase and Coinbase Pro.
-Coinbase has historically been targeted more towards the casual user with a limited number of currencies and transactions.
-Coinbase Pro is marketed toward professional traders with more transaction types and lower fees.
-It also has more features such as advanced charting and crypto-to-crypto trading pairs.
-However, recently Coinbase has been shifting their advanced features to Coinbase.
+Coinbase used to have two products, Coinbase and Coinbase Pro.
+In the past years they have shifted their advanced features to Coinbase.
 If you have been trading on Coinbase Pro, then please see our Coinbase Pro crypto tax guide.

 Do I need to pay taxes when using Coinbase?

 Depending on the country you pay taxes in and the type of transactions you have made, you may need to pay taxes on your Coinbase crypto transactions.
-If you are unsure, you can try Divly's Crypto Tax Widget which can give you a better indication based on your country's tax rules.
+The most common reasons to declare taxes are because you have sold crypto, traded crypto to crypto, or engaged in staking.

 For more information regarding your country-specific crypto tax guidelines, please see Divly's crypto tax guides.
 These guides are regularly updated with input from our knowledgeable staff and local experts.